Art as a cult

 “The Golden Calf” story in the bible denounces the risks of idolatry and praising false gods represented by the sculpture of a golden calf .
 It’s interesting that the bible denounces the representation of a false god through art while afterward Catholicism used art for centuries to promote their own religion.
 The Jewish, Christian and Muslim religions are all, I believe, prohibited to represent God.
 Nevertheless, The Catholics church commissioned a vase amount of religious art: millions of paintings and sculptures of Jesus, the holy spirit depicted as a dove and even God, depicted on the ceiling of the Sistine chapel.

 Islam on the other hand takes this ban very seriously and extends it to images of the prophet, thus influencing the middle-eastern art scene which created endless patterns ( sometimes referred to as “arabesque”) to avoid personal representation.
 I am less familiar with other religions but Hinduism and Buddhism use art to represent images of Hindu gods or statues of Buddha.
-The expression of Zen Buddhism through art seems a lot less exuberant but also influenced arts like calligraphy, a minimalist aesthetics and the creation of “Zen” gardens, however misunderstood this term is in the west (and I realize writing this that my knowledge is very limited).
+The expression of Zen Buddhism through art seems less exuberant but also influenced arts like calligraphy, a minimalist aesthetics and the creation of “Zen” gardens, however misunderstood this term is in the west (and I realize writing this that my knowledge is very limited).

 A wall detail from the Alhambra in Spain